knumor/powerrest/README.md

 Response

-The operations all return `200 OK` on success, except the create operation which returns the location of the created domain with the `201 Created` status code.
+The operations all return `200 OK` on success, except the create operation which returns the location of the created domain or record with the `201 Created` status code.
 The create operation also returns the newly created object as JSON in the body.

 List domains